mikkovihonen/transientsplit/README.md

 # Transient Splitter

-A browser-based audio tool that separates a mono file into:
+A browser-based audio tool that separates a mono audio sample (from file or recorded from mic) into:

 - **Transient** (percussive / attack) component
 - **Tonal** (harmonic / sustained) component